The Ronald Reagan Presidential Library

-The Ronald Reagan Presidential Library is located in Simi Valley, California, 4o miles from Los Angeles.
-It is the largest Presidential Library in the United States.
+The Ronald Reagan Presidential Library is 40 miles from Los Angeles, in Simi Valley, California.
+It is the largest Presidential Library.
 Upon its opening in 1991, it was the first time that five US Presidents had gathered in the same place: Richard Nixon, Gerald Ford, Jimmy Carer, Ronald Reagan, and George H W Bush.
-The Library cost $60 million to build ($137 million in 2015) and was funded entirely through private donations.
+The $60 million ($137 million in 2015) Library was funded entirely through private donations.

-Tours are self-guided and generally take anywhere from two to three hours.
-If you are traveling as a group, the museum offers tours for your party.
+Self-guided tours generally take two to three hours.
+Museum tours are available for large groups.
 This state of the art museum showcases Ronald Reagan’s life, from childhood until his death, through twenty-four galleries.
 There is even a full-size replica of Reagan’s Oval Office.
 Eight years worth of Reagan’s diaries are scattered throughout the museum.
-These diaries were something that Reagan wrote in daily and it was really awesome to see how he felt about different situations he was presented with while President of the United States.
+It was awesome to see how he felt about different situations he was presented with while President of the United States.

 A cool exhibit at the Ronald Reagan Presidential Library is the Air Force One Pavillon.
 This massive airplane even contains room for a Presidential motorcade and helicopter.
-It has been referred to as the “flying White House” and flew seven US Presidents.
-Personal photography is not allowed on the plane.
-The grounds at the museum are made to look like the White House Lawn and there is even a piece of the Berlin Wall on property.
+Air Force One, the “flying White House”, has flown seven US Presidents.
+The grounds at the museum are made to look like the White House Lawn and there is even a piece of the Berlin Wall on the property.

-The amount of Nancy Reagan memorabilia throughout the museum was awesome.
-Visitors can definitely see the strong bond that Ronald and Nancy had and I really enjoyed learning about her life as well.
-She had some beautiful dresses on display and the museum showcased all of her contributions to the US.
+The amount of Nancy Reagan memorabilia throughout the museum is incredible; I really enjoyed learning about her life as well.
+Visitors can definitely see the strong bond that Ronald and Nancy had.
+Some of Nancy’s beautiful dresses are on display and the museum showcases all of her contributions to the US.
 What a powerful woman!

 My favorite thing at the Library was an Inaugural Address podium where visitors can stand and have their picture taken.
-The background was the same as it was when Reagan gave his Inaugural Address, so my favorite family, The Bush Family, was in the background (even though Melody cut out George H W in this picture).
+The background is the same as it was when Reagan gave his Inaugural Address.
+I was thrilled that my favorite family, The Bush Family, is in the background (even though Melody cut out George H W in this picture).
 I also loved all of the Reagan quotes throughout the museum.
 They were very moving.

 The Ronald Reagan Presidential Library serves as the final resting place of both Ronald and Nancy Reagan.
-We visited the museum only days after Nancy’s funeral and fresh flowers were still scattered around the entrance.
+We visited the museum only days after Nancy’s funeral.
+Fresh flowers were still scattered around the entrance.
 It was a very powerful thing to experience.